-If there's an avid birder in your life, but you're not involved in the hobby yourself, it can be difficult to know where to start when a gift-giving occasion rolls around.
-Whether it's Hannukah, a birthday, an anniversary, or some other occasion, the seven gift ideas in this article are sure to delight the birdwatcher in your life.
-Who knows—you may even catch the birdwatching bug yourself!
+If there's an avid birder in your life, but you're not involved in the hobby yourself, it can be difficult to know what to give them.
+They may be serious twitchers or just like to feed birds and watch them in the garden.
+Whether it's Hannukah, Christmas, a birthday, an anniversary, or something else, the seven gift ideas in this article are sure to delight them.

 7 Useful Gifts for the Birder in Your Life